tc39/proposal-operator-overloading/README.md

 This proposal only allows overloading built-in operators, because:

+- There's significant concern about "punctuation overload" in JavaScript programs, already growing more fragile with private fields/methods (`#`) and decorators (`@`).
+Too many kinds of punctuation could make programs hard to read.
 - User-defined precedence for such tokens is unworkable to parse.
 - Hopefully the [pipeline operator](https://github.com/tc39/proposal-pipeline-operator) and [optional chaining](https://github.com/tc39/proposal-optional-chaining) will solve many of the cases that would motivate these operators.
 - We deliberately want to limit the syntactic divergence of JavaScript programs.

+User-defined operator tokens may be a worthwhile proposal, but I (littledan) would be somewhat uncomfortable championing them for the above reasons.

+### Why doesn't this proposal allow ordinary functions to be called in infix contexts?

+For example, Haskell permits this capability, using backticks.

+Such a capability could be useful, but it incurs the issues with adding more punctuation (see the previous Q/A entry), while not providing as terse results as overloading built-in operators.
+Method chaining or the pipeline operator can be used in many of the cases where infix function application could also be used.

 ### Should operator overloading use inheritance-based multiple dispatch involving the prototype chain?